pmean/build-website/text/02/normal.md

 the assumption of normality is least important and too little power when the assumption of normality is most important.

-I generally don\'t get too excited about skewness unless it is larger than +/- 1 or so.
+I generally don't get too excited about skewness unless it is larger than +/- 1 or so.

 SPSS defines kurtosis in a truly evil way (remember what I said above